Maze graphics or online Mazes in virtual reality are cool, but nothing can

 - Golden Gardens sand Labyrinth:

-Labyrinth at La Push, Washington, in a modified form of classic seven circuit
+sand Labyrinth at La Push, Washington, in a modified form of classic seven

 Labyrinth with circuit sequence 321654987, created on September 19, 2009.